openedx/edx-documentation/en_us/shared/students/SFD_ORA.rst

    :alt: An in-progress peer assessment.
    :width: 500

-You assess other learners' responses by selecting options in the rubric, in the same way you assessed the sample responses in the :ref:`learn to assess responses<Learn to Assess Responses>` step.
+You assess other learners' responses by selecting options in the rubric.
+This process will be familiar to you if your assignment included the :ref:`learn to assess responses<Learn to Assess Responses>` step.
 Additionally, this step has a field below the rubric where you can provide comments about the learner's responses.

 .. note:: Some assessments might have a **Comments** field for one or